-E. Bishops appearing in the House for the first time after their Consecration shall then, or at such other time at that meeting appointed by the Presiding Bishop, be presented to the House in a manner prescribed by the Presiding Bishop.

-Presentation of new Bishops.

-F. At a time deemed suitable, the Presiding Bishop shall then announce, without comment, the fact and the date of the death of any members who have died since the last preceding meeting; after which the House shall be led in prayer.
+- Roll C. The roll of members shall be called by the Secretary.
+On the second and third days the Secretary shall make a note of the late arrivals who shall inform the Secretary of their presence. - Minutes D. The minutes of the last meeting shall then be read by the Secretary and acted on by the House.
+Such reading may be dispensed with by a majority vote of the House. - Presentation of new Bishops E. Bishops appearing in the House for the first time after their Consecration shall then, or at such other time at that meeting appointed by the Presiding Bishop, be presented to the House in a manner prescribed by the Presiding Bishop. - Memorials F. At a time deemed suitable, the Presiding Bishop shall then announce, without comment, the fact and the date of the death of any members who have died since the last preceding meeting; after which the House shall be led in prayer. - Vice-Chair G. The House shall then proceed to elect a Vice-President, if the office is then vacant, after hearing the report of the nominating committee of the House and after receiving any other nominations from the floor; and the person elected shall serve until the conclusion of the next regular meeting of the Convention.

-Memorials.

-G. The House shall then proceed to elect a Vice-President, if the office is then vacant, after hearing the report of the nominating committee of the House and after receiving Vice-Chair.

-any other nominations from the floor; and the person elected shall serve until the conclusion of the next regular meeting of the Convention.
 At the conclusion of each meeting of the Convention, the House, using the same procedure, shall proceed to elect a Vice-President who shall continue in office until the conclusion of the next regular meeting of the Convention following that election.
 The Vice-President, in the absence of the Presiding Bishop, or at the request of the Presiding Bishop, shall be the Presiding Officer of the House.
 In the absence of the Vice-President, the Presiding Bishop may ask another member of the House to preside.